sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 Only then did Steinitz recall a boast he had made over a decade earlier after his defeat of Blackburne 7-0.
 "God himself couldn't give me pawn and move odds."
 The comment was not made publicly, but under his breath in a self-congratulatory manner.
 Just a pat on the back.
 There was no way that anyone could know of it.

 Could this be part of the prank?
 Could Deos be trying to intimidate Steinitz not only with his god-like play, but also by pretending to be God?
 Wait!
+Mein Gott!
 "Deos" was the Spanish word for God.
 How had Steinitz missed that detail?

+Steinitz found himself breathing heavily when Golding returned.
+Only years of training made it possible for him to keep emotion out of his face and concentrate on the chessboard to make his move (36. ..
+Ke6 37.a5).
+He didn't look up as Golding stood and exited his apartment.
+Steinitz was flustered, but he wasn't beat yet.
+He took a deep breath, and resolve filled his chest as he stood.
+It was time to follow again.

 Steinitz crept to the alleyway entrance with more trepidation than on his previous pursuit attempt.
 He couldn't be sure that Golding would be in the same spot, but somehow he knew what he would find.
 Sure enough he could see Golding around the corner.
 He was fiddling with something inside his briefcase.
 Steinitz pulled back, not wanting to be discovered.